una/personal-goals/ideas-and-misc/app-ideas.md

 - [ ] ~~CLI tool for IBM Internal weekly "FED Dates"~~
 - [ ] Yeoman generator for podcasts
 - [ ] PostCSS JS-like triggers (like `@action toggle {}`)
+- [ ] Mail-based lunch calendar for DO